-- 1. Embedding the new values and competency framework and delivering the IIP Action Plan. - 2.
+- 1. Delivering the IIP Action Plan and maintaining the 3 project groups. - 2.
 Uncertainties around the impact of the recommendations arising from the National Landscapes (Glover) Review on structures and funding and the timescales in which they are to be implemented. - 3.
-The impact of the 2020/21 funding settlement from Defra on delivery targets and uncertainty around the longer-term funding settlements from Defra following the end of the four-year settlement.
+The impact of the non-inflationary 2021/22 funding settlement from Defra on delivery targets and uncertainty around the longer-term funding settlements from Defra following the end of the four-year settlement.